 If you would like to learn more about apprenticeships, read our Legal Apprenticeship guide here:

 If you didn’t get into law school, a legal apprenticeship is a great way to learn the law on the job.
 It’s a unique experience that gets you employed by a law firm immediately and starts you on the path to becoming a solicitor!
 Apprenticeships don’t require any UCAS points, just GCSEs with some firms also looking for A-level qualifications.
+It’s important to note that apprenticeships are very competitive, and aren’t a guaranteed alternative.
+In order to gain a place on the trailblazer schemes, you have to be able to prove your passion, drive and talent.

 Starting salaries range up to £18,000, and there are some great schemes accessible for you such as the Fieldfishers ‘Steps2Success’ scheme.
-Apprenticeships are starting to become more recognised in firms, so if you can’t see one advertised online don’t be afraid to show some initiative and approach firms directly to ask if it’s an opportunity they could offer you!
+Law apprenticeships are starting to become more recognised in firms, so if you can’t see one advertised online don’t be afraid to show some initiative and approach firms directly to ask if it’s an opportunity they could offer you!

 What’s great about this route is that you can study and take the exams in your own time, allowing the course to fit flexibly around your life so if you want, you can have a job alongside it!
-The course allows you to specialise into an area of law, so the everyday work grind is similar to that of a solicitor!
+The course allows you to specialise in an area of law, so the everyday work grind is similar to that of a solicitor!

 You also have the option to qualify as a solicitor after becoming a ‘Fellow’, most people who go down this route are also normally exempt from training contracts!
 Definitely a great option to consider.

 Paralegal work is a great option for your law career if you don’t have a degree.
 With plenty of opportunities to be in different sized law firms or working as part of an in-house team, being employed as a paralegal allows you to interact with the law and lawyers everyday with a qualified lawyer.
-Sounds like invaluable experience right?!

-Legal Secretaries are the back bones of most firms and in-house teams.
+Legal Secretaries are the backbones of most firms and in-house teams.
 Requiring no legal knowledge but great communication skills – this could be the perfect opportunity for you!

 Legal secretaries carry a lot of responsibility and many also have direct access to the board through attending board meetings.
 These are opportunities many senior partners or management may not be able to access.
 If responsible and communicative are two words you’d use to describe yourself, check out this role.